sarah-you/c0323-code-solutions/react-state/react-state-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- ## What are _hooks_ in React?
+- What are _hooks_ in React?

+  - functions that allow you to use and manage state

-- ## What are the "Rules of Hooks"? (if necessary, re-read the "Pitfall" box in [State](https://react.dev/learn/state-a-components-memory))
+- What are the "Rules of Hooks"? (if necessary, re-read the "Pitfall" box in [State](https://react.dev/learn/state-a-components-memory))

+  - you can only call it at the top level of component (like imports)

-- ## What is the purpose of state in React?
+- What is the purpose of state in React?

+  - to store and manage the changing data that affects the appearance/behavior of the UI (ex. logging into a website)

-- ## Why can't we just maintain state in a local variable?
+- Why can't we just maintain state in a local variable?

+  - bc local variables don't trigger re-rendering of component to update the UI

 - What two actions happen when you call a `state setter` function?

-  -
+  - React makes note (memory) of the change in data
+  - at the next re-render, the page is updated with the new changes

-- ## When does the local `state variable` get updated with the new value?
+- When does the local `state variable` get updated with the new value?
+  - at the next render cycle

 ## Notes